 Robin and her husband Jack have two adult sons, Spencer and Connor, who both completed their kindergarten through high school education in the Carpinteria school system.
 Robin enjoys traveling and spending time with friends and family, particularly her grandchildren!

 Sarah is a licensed CPA and a licensed Realtor.
 She is a graduate of the University of California, Santa Barbara with a degree in Economics with an emphasis in Accounting.
 Sarah keeps busy with property management, sales and their newest venture, a small avocado ranch.
-Sarah is also the Treasurer for Parents for Canalino.

 Sarah is dedicated to the Carpinteria Education Foundation Board.
 Having spent her entire life in Carpinteria, she has a deep affection for the community and believes a strong school system is the heart of a great community.